DavidHearl/flag-game/README.md

 * There is an issue with event listeners and the validation function.
 Currently, the event listener is copied down and an index value is set, this is used in the validation function to differentiate between the user choice.
 I attempted to add the event listener into a for loop to avoid the same lines being repeated.
 Whenever that change is made, the selection of 'userChoice' breaks and doesn't work how it is intended.
 As it works at the moment this can be categorised as optimisation and can be completed at a later date.

 * A minor bug is at the end of the game.
 When the popup menu opens, the user can continue to click the answers and they will turn either red or green depending on whether the user got the answer correct.
 This error does not affect the game in any capacity so it isn't essential to fix it.

+## Deployment

+The website was deployed through the GitHub 'pages' feature.
+It can be acessed through the link below. https://davidhearl.github.io/chiropractic-website/

 ## Credits